aearly/icepick/README.md

 ### assocIn(collection, path, value)

 Set a value inside a hierarchical collection.  `path` is an array of keys inside the object.
 Returns a partial copy of the original collection.
-If not all of the collections exist, an error will be thrown.
+Intermediate objects will be created if they don't exist.

 ```javascript
 var coll = {